Audio cables

 Measuring won’t tell you everything.

-If you measure differences between cables it won’t by magic map into audible differences but at least you have a clue about what this passive components do.
+If you measure differences between cables it won’t by magic map into audible differences but at least you have a clue about what these passive components do.

 If you can’t measure any difference but they do sound different, you might be in for some unsighted listening tests.